-4.8.4. <ui:updateRegion> and <ui:updateRegionRows>
+4.8.4. <ui:updateRegion>, <ui:updateRegionRow>, and <ui:updateRegionRows>

-These two tags define the update regions in the output that can be updated via AJAX requests.
+These three tags define the update regions in the output that can be updated via AJAX requests.
 The update regions chosen to be updated when some event occurs is decided by tags that take the updateRegion attribute (See Section 5.2.1, "Common attributes for all form element rendering tags.").

 The <ui:updateRegion> should be used when defining updateregion when the region is not contained in HTML table (layout).
-The <ui:updateRegionRows> is for defining a region which is contained in HTML table and contains table rows itself.
-Updating just cells is not possible.
+The <ui:updateRegionRow> is basically a table row (td) and is for updating a table row.
+The <ui:updateRegionRows> is for defining a region which is an HTML table body, and contains table rows itself.
+Updating only single cells is not possible due to browser incompatibilities.

 Attribute Required Description id no The id of the region.
-Will be used to reference the region when POST'ing a form. globalId no When not using the globalid, the full id will be formed by concatenating the context widget id with the specified id.
-If for a reason you would want to avoid that, then you specify the id with the globalid attribute.
+Will be used to reference the region when POST'ing a form. globalId no When not using the globalId, the full id will be formed by

+Attribute Required Description concatenating the context widget id with the specified id.
+If for a reason you would want to avoid that, then you specify the id with the globalId attribute.

-Either id or globalId attribute is required.
+Either id or globalld attribute is required.